call2test/frontend-engineer-test/README.md

 1. Fork this repo.
 2. Make the changes needed to accomplish what is listed below.
-3. Deploy this somewhere and send us a link to the deployed app and the repo.
+3. Deploy this somewhere and send us a link to the deployed app and the repo, then we can schedule some time to meet!

 Using your best (simple) design judgment, create an app that does the following: